codecutout/codecutout.github.io/_posts/2011-11-27-string-to-t.markdown

 In the .NET world there is a lot of confusion around parsing a string to a typed object such as an int, decimal, datetime etc. Its not that the libaries don't exist, its that there are several of them, and they all seem to stop just short of providing an adequate solution.

-* `Int32.Parse(string s)`, `DateTime.Parse(string s)`, etc. These work fine, however you have to know at the time you are writing the code what object you need back, there is no way to parse an object to type of `Type`.
+* {% highlight csharp %}Int32.Parse(string s){% endhighlight %}, {% highlight csharp %}DateTime.Parse(string s){% endhighlight %}, etc. These work fine, however you have to know at the time you are writing the code what object you need back, there is no way to parse an object to type of `Type`.

-* `Convert.ChangeType(object val, Type t)` This fixes the parsing to a given `Type` issue but it does not work for some of the less common case (such as GUIDs).
+* {% highlight csharp %}Convert.ChangeType(object val, Type t){% endhighlight %} This fixes the parsing to a given `Type` issue but it does not work for some of the less common case (such as GUIDs).
 It is also limited in its ability to add custom conversions.

-* `TypeDescriptor.GetConverter(type).ConvertTo(Type t, object val)` This is the closest to what we are after, it is extensiable, handles the common cases and works with  converting to a given `Type`.
+* {% highlight csharp %}TypeDescriptor.GetConverter(type).ConvertTo(Type t, object val){% endhighlight %} This is the closest to what we are after, it is extensiable, handles the common cases and works with  converting to a given `Type`.
 However it does have some drawbacks: it does not work with enums; failed conversions thow an exception that you need to catch to handle uncovertable cases; and its a bit long to write out.
 But we can fix all those issues with a couple of handy extension methods.

 ## A couple of handy extension methods

 Here are two extension methods, one for when we know what we want at compile time `Convert<T>`, and one if we have a `Type` that we want ot convert it to `TryConvert(Type t)`.

+{% highlight csharp %}
     public static class ConverterExtensions
     {
         /// <summary>